aa4cc/evp/README.md

 ## Content of this repository

-This project contains modules to simulate emergency vehicle preemption approach which is based on the model of queue of vehicles (queue discharge) and V2X communication.
-There are also two SUMO scenarios which demonstrate this approach.
-See the publication for details and consider citing if you use any part of the repository: (TODO: add link).
+This is an accompanying repository for the IFAC 2020 called Queue discharge-based emergency vehicle traffic signl preemption (<https://www.sciencedirect.com/science/article/pii/S240589632032629X>).
+The paper proposes a new approach of emergency vehicle preemption (setting traffic lights to green for EVs) based on the size of a queue of vehicles standing in front of a stopline of an intersection and a simple model of discharging of a queue.
+Find the citing information at the bottom of this page.

 ### OMNeT++ modules:
 The following modules are implemented and can be found (NED files as well as C++ implementations) in `qdp_veins/src/qdp_veins`.